FBalzerMPE/imprs_sports_week/data/sport_descriptions/beer_pong/specifications.md

 ### Point scheme

-3 points are awarded to each winning subteam, and 0 for a loss.
-At the end, all points a main team's subteams have achieved are summed and normalized to determine the contribution to the main team's score.
+1 point is awarded to each winning subteam, 0.5 for each subteam in the case of a tie, and 0 for a loss.\
+At the end, all points a main team's subteams have achieved are summed, normalized and weighted by a factor of **1.5** to determine the contribution to the main team's score.

 ### Refereeing